Navigation

 • have blood in your vomit or poo

 Occasionally, a heart attack can cause indigestion-like symptoms.
 Call for emergency help if you have sudden pain in your chest or upper abdomen.
-In a heart attack, the pain may also spread to your arms, shoulder, neck or jaw.
-You may have other symptoms too – for example, sweating, shortness of breath and feeling or being sick.
+During a heart attack, the pain may also spread to your arms, shoulder, neck or jaw.
+You may have other symptoms too such as sweating, shortness of breath, and feeling or being sick.

 Diagnosis of indigestion

 Your GP may want to examine you by feeling your tummy and sometimes they may ask you to have a blood test.
-This is to help check for any underlying problems (other conditions you may have), that may be causing your indigestion.
+This is to help check for any other underlying health conditions you may have that may be causing your indigestion.

 Helicobacter pylori (H. pylori) testing

 If you’re having regular episodes of indigestion, your GP may suggest you have a test for H. pylori bacteria.
 H. pylori infection is a common cause of ulcers in your stomach or duodenum.
-You may have a breath test to check for H. pylori or your GP may recommend a faecal (stool) sample test instead.
+You may have a breath test to check for H. pylori or your GP may recommend a poo (faecal) sample test instead.

 Endoscopy